 - Create good routines inside your overall sleep plan.
 You may already have a good bedtime routine, but have you set up a naptime routine as well?
 What’s your routine for when baby wakes up?
 While I don’t suggest you get super rigid with your child’s schedule each day, (after all, we’re busy parents!
 Who has time to start scheduling things down to the minute?)
 I do encourage our parents to have a natural order to things they do repeatedly throughout the day.
 Baby’s going down for nap number one?
 Let’s read a book, change their diaper, close the blinds, turn the sound machine on – in that order.
 And then repeat this process for every nap if you can help it.
 Baby will soon learn that they’re going through the same motions every time they’re getting ready for a nap, which will help ease them into sleep without a struggle.

 A lot of babies I work with also absolutely love having these simple, yet powerful sleep mechanisms set up.
 Since we’re going for long-term, naturally easy sleep habits, the more we can teach our child at a young age the better.

-And if you or your family are still struggling to figure out how to manage your child’s sleep, please don’t hesitate to book a 15-minute FREE consultation with me or one of my consultants!
+And if you or your family are still struggling to figure out how to manage your child’s sleep, please don’t hesitate to book a 15-minute FREE consultation with a Rocky Mountain Sleeping Baby sleep coach!
 We’re not here to pressure you or sell you anything at all – we’re here to listen and come up with solutions so you can get back to the most important thing in your day – SLEEP!